-The raison d’être of this site is to offer material across a range of topics that I hope resonates with others.
+The raison d’être of Sentient Seas is to offer material across a range of topics that I hope resonates with others.
 This project has been inspired by the work of Dmitry Orlov, Medialens, John Pilger, The C-Realm, Frederick Bender, Len Lye, Rumi, and many others.

 Elsewhere I occasionally lecture on climate change adaptation and ecology in society as well as human ethical and belief systems about the natural world that we are embedded in.
 If you are interested in inviting me to come and address a gathering on the subjects on this site please get in touch.